schematical/chaos-engine/README.md

 * If parent is near > observe it

 Ideally this will encourage the child to follow the parent.
-Now the child could get stuck in a loop following the parent everywhere like a lemings for its entire life.
+Now the child could get stuck in a loop following the parent everywhere like a lemmings for its entire life.
 This can be mitigated by a couple of things such as:

 * Parents initially have more energy then the child.
 The child will have to rest and might lose track of the parent during this rest state.